Speed-Patterns/speed-patterns/src/patterns/skeletal_designs.md

 * the visual layout of the page
 * zones for different content on the page

-@TODO show an animated example that combines these items
+@TODO show an animated example that combines these items, or follow https://www.lukew.com/ff/entry.asp?1797 example.

 Why are zones important?
 They allow users to do a first pass and understand the structure of the page ahead of time, which allows for easier navigation of the data once the page has fully loaded.